Ekumen-OS/beluga/beluga/README.md

 - Particle containers:
   - Support for [Array-of-Structures and Structure-of-Arrays][aos_soa] tuple containers
-- Composable randge adaptor views, actions, and algorithms:
+- Composable range adaptor views, actions, and algorithms:
   - Multivariate normal distributions in SE(2) and SE(3) space
   - Multivariate uniform distributions in SE(2) compatible with occupancy grids
   - Multinomial resampling from a particle range